er1czz/data_challenge_insight/README.md

 ## Challenge 4 Customer Cliff Dive (Yammer)
 **Please limit yourself to 4 hours time!**
-## time-series analysis and visualization on Bokeh
+keywords: time-series analysis and visualization on Bokeh, auto

 ## Challenge 1 Breast Cancer Cell Detection
 **Please limit yourself to 1.5 hours time!**
+keywords: classification, feature selection, auto

 *You belong to the data team at a local research hospital.
 You've been tasked with developing a means to help doctors diagnose breast cancer.
 You've been given data about biopsied breast cells; where it is benign (not harmful) or malignant (cancerous).*